 Name of Student:

 Name of Parent/Guardian

 Address: Phone:

-I, the parent or guardian of the above described as follows: e-named student, gives my permission for my child to participate in the field trip
+I, the parent or guardian of the above described as follows: named student, gives my permission for my child to participate in the field trip

 Date of trip:

 Departure Time: Return Time:

-Destination and activities:

 Medical Information and Release

-The following special health problem s concerning my child should be noted - if none please check "none";
+concerning my child should be noted - if none please check "none";

-$\ \square$ Heart condition $\ \square$ Allergy (specify b pelow whether food, bee sting, etc.) □ Asthma
+☐ Heart condition ☐ Allergy (specify b elow whether food, bee sting, etc.) □ Asthma

-☐ Hemophilia ☐ Diabetes ☐ Other ☐ N lone
+□ Hemophilia □ Diabetes □ Other □ N one

 Describe condition noted above with particularity, including any medications or other instructions:

-In the event of a medical emergency, secure medical attention or hospitali I hereby authorize the teacher/chaperone attending to my student on the trip to zation for my child.
+In the event of a medical emergency, secure medical attention or hospitaliz hereby authorize the teacher/chaperone attending to my student on the trip to ation for my child.

 Child's physician: Physician's Phone Number

+Preferred Hospital